Yj-nnie/web-softwaretools-plain/report/Process.md

 - When there are some minor changes in project decision-making, members will post messages via WeChat.

 # Team Roles
+Members choose what they are good at according to their areas of expertise.
+In the first group meeting, we successfully assign project tasks according to the requirements.
+Luming Liu is good at front-end and back-end, so he is mainly responsible for the functional construction of the project.
+At the same time, Ruiqing Du also assisted in the construction of part of the code.
+The other members are mainly responsible for writing project report.
+When some members encounter difficulties in their own work areas, other members will also help to complete this part of the work together.
+The following figure shows the contributions of various members in the project.

 <p align="center">
   <img src="https://github.com/Yj-nnie/web-softwaretools-plain/blob/YingDuan/images/role.PNG" width="1000"/>